 Teenagers' behaviour can be baffling, stressful, hurtful and often worrying.
-But in most cases it doesn't mean that there is anything more serious going on than the natural process of becoming an adult.
+But in most cases it does not mean there is anything more serious going on than the natural process of becoming an adult.

 Many of the common behaviour issues that parents find hard are an essential part of puberty and growing up.